nwtime/ntpwww/content/en/reflib/resource.md

 #### Software and Documentation Resources

 Following is a hodgepodge of programs and other resources which may be helpful for adventuring in computer network time synchronization.
-Note that all software and documentation are now retrieved directly from the web. the security requirements of our campus FTP server preclude access from many places in the Internet.

-In the case of software distributions, we have stashed Unix-friendly (<tt>gz</tt> file extensions) compressed tar archives.
-Most documents are available in PostScript (<tt>.ps</tt>) and Adobe PDF (<tt>.pdf</tt>) formats.
+In the case of software distributions, we have stashed Unix-friendly (`gz` file extensions) compressed tar archives.
+Many documents are available in PostScript (`.ps`) and Adobe PDF (`.pdf`) formats.
 Beware, some of these files, especially the PostScript ones, are rather large.

 **Important: Respect the copyright information included in each distribution.**